wso2/docs-choreo-dev/en/docs/tutorials/connect-your-own-github-repository-to-choreo.md

 2. Select one or more repositories to install the **[Choreo GitHub App](https://github.com/marketplace/choreo-apps)**.

     !!! info
-        The Choreo GitHub App requires **Read and write access to code and pull requests** & **Read access to issues and metadata**.
+        The Choreo GitHub App requires the following permission granted
+    - Read and write access to code and pull requests
+    - Read access to issues and metadata

       However, write permissions are used only to send a PR to the user repository, and Choreo will not push any changes directly.

 3. Select a **GitHub Account** and a **GitHub Repository** that has a **Choreo GitHub App** installation.